Is Nassau Bahamas Safe for Cruise Passengers? A Law Enforcement Perspective

 The goal of this article isn’t to scare you away from Nassau.
 It’s to give you the same situational awareness briefing I’d give a colleague before they walked into an unfamiliar environment.

-Understanding Nassau’s Crime Landscape
+Nassau Bahamas Cruise Safety: Understanding the Crime Landscape

 Nassau and the broader Bahamas have a well-documented violent crime problem — but it is largely concentrated in specific residential areas of New Providence island that cruise passengers have no reason to visit.